Dor-sketch/AlphaSudokuGo/README.md

 AlphaSudokuGo is a C++ program designed to solve Sudoku puzzles using a `Constraint Satisfaction Problem` (CSP) approach.
 It features a graphical user interface (GUI) built with Qt5, which enables users to input their own puzzles and observe the solver in real-time.
 The primary goals of this project are to showcase the capabilities of Artificial Intelligence (AI) in tackling complex puzzles and to create cool visualizations of the search process.

+**BIG NEWS**: The project now includes image processing capabilities, allowing users to input their own puzzles by uploading an image of the Sudoku puzzle - or even take a screenshot of a puzzle on their screen!
+The program is currently capable of recognizing most of the Sudoku puzzles, and can solve them in real-time.

 <p align = "center">
   <img src="./images/test_fast/output_long.gif" alt="Sudoku puzzle" width="600" style="padding:10px; margin:10px;">
   <br>